The 8th Wonder of the World: Stern King Kong Tutorial

 - Light Extra Ball: Scoring 8 river shots lights the extra ball at the Kong Cave VUK.

 If the player doesn’t want to collect river awards and instead wants to get the ball to the mini-flipper, there are several ways to accomplish this.
 “Lost Temple” described above will send the ball there, but the player can also manually divert the ball there by completing the drop targets to earn log bridge uses, which can be used by pressing the action button (flashing blue) to activate the diverter.
-Skillful use of this diverter can lead to massive scores during King Kong multiball as it helps set up the 2x jackpot shot at the cliffs ramp.
+Skillful use of this diverter can help with drop target completions, allowing players to light the King Kong multiball locks quicker.

 Noah's Strats

 - I always start the game going for two shots, the gong shot and the spider pit, making the spider pit skill shot if possible to advance towards starting a spider pit multiball.
-I tend to play Save Ann, Pterodactyl Attack, or Escape the Swamp as my first island scenes of a game as both heavily incentivize shooting around the playfield and don’t have penalties for making shots out of order.
-These three modes are also the ones I play stacked with King Kong multiball.
+I tend to play Cross the Chasm or Stegosaurus Encounter as my first island scenes of a game as both heavily incentivize shot accuracy and can be very difficult to complete with a multiball stacked.
+Afterwards, I focus on the remaining three modes, primarily playing Pterodactyl Attack with any multiball.

 - After the first mode + spider pit stack, I start working on the drop targets to light the center ramp for Kong lock, and try to start the King Kong multiball right away (bringing in an island scene if I’m in a safe position to hit and recover from the gong shot).
 During the multiball, I aim for the drop targets above all else, then try to get under control and score the 2x jackpot at the cliffs ramp by shooting the right spinner, pressing the action button, and holding up the mini-flipper to cradle the ball for a shot at the cliffs ramp.